 After the acquisition of Sun by Oracle, a database company that has in MySQL, which is a free product, a competitor to its paid products, how can be the future of MySQL?
 That of Delphi?

 The creator of MySQL, Michael Widenius, has his opinion: To be free ot not to be free.
 He want to create a "Fedora" for MySQL, an independent project free of any commercial attaches.

 As MySQL is becoming more and more commercial, alternatives will eventually replace it.
 At $2000 per server per year, this may become inevitable.
 Oracle seems to inadvertently encourage this trend by performing a first step: the tests that check the operation of the software are no longer provided.

 MariaDB tends to take the place of MySQL.
-From one of creators of MySQL, Michael Widenius, it is derived from MySQL 5.1 but is faster.
+By one of creators of MySQL, Michael Widenius, it is derived from MySQL 5.1 but is faster.
 Use InnoDB or XtraDB and adds features that Oracle provides only on the commercial version of MySQL.

 Wikipedia migrated from MySQL to MariaDB in 2013 and Linux distros do the same (Fedora in the 19 version, Suze in 12.3, Slackware in 14.1, Arch Linux in 2013.03), Red Hat in 7.
 Google uses (on thousand of servers) MariaDB and even contributes in its development.